How to Claim Your Income Tax Refund for FY 2024-25

 Option 2: NSDL Website

-Visit the tin-nsdl.com > Enter PAN and Assessment Year
+Visit tin-nsdl.com > Enter PAN and Assessment Year

 What to Do if Refund is Delayed or Not Credited?